Table of contents

 Here's what the big four banks forecasting for property prices

-• ANZ have recently revised their forecasts and expect capital city housing prices to rise 7.3% in 2024, before the pace of growth slows to 5.5% in 2025,but the stateby-state picture is quite varied.
+• ANZ have recently revised their forecasts and expect capital city housing price growth to slow to 5.5% in 2025, but the state-by-state picture is quite varied.
 Price outcomes will continue to be largely driven by the gap between supply and demand.
-Looking further ahead, ANZ think capital city housing price growth will slow to around 5.5% in 2025 as demand moderates.

 ANZ house price forecast 2025